code-rhapsodie/ezdataflow-bundle/README.md

 ### Step 1: Inject the dependencies and add the writer

-Inject the `ContentWriter` service into the constructor of your DataflowType and add the content writter into the writer list like this:
+Inject the `ContentWriter` service into the constructor of your DataflowType and add the content writer into the writer list like this:

 ```php
 // In your DataflowType